Molly Malone (actress)

 Violet Isabel Malone (stage name Molly Malone) (February 2, 1888 - February 14, 1952) was an American actress of the silent film era.
 She appeared in more than 80 films between 1916 and 1929.
 Her father, Lewis Malone, was a metallurgist for mining companies.
 Her mother was Violet St. John, born in Nebraska to immigrant parents from England.

-She started her movie career aged 17 but soon caught the eye of comedic actor and director Roscoe "Fatty" Arbuckle, who cast her in a number of his shorts including Back Stage and The Garage plus his feature film The Round-Up.
+She started her movie career aged 17 and soon caught the eye of comedic actor and director Roscoe "Fatty" Arbuckle, who cast her in a number of his shorts including Back Stage and The Garage plus his feature film The Round-Up.
 She also appeared in films directed by John Ford and Clarence Badger.
 Her last film was the Universal-Stern silent comedy short The Newlyweds' Pest in 1929.